AMR-KELEG/AMR-KELEG.github.io/_pages/about.md

 ---
 Hello (أهلًا وسهلًا)! 👋👋

 My name is Amr Keleg عمرو قلج (/ʕamr/ /kɯˈɫɯtʃ/).
-I am a PhD student (CDT in NLP) at the University of Edinburgh, working under the supervision of [Walid Magdy](https://homepages.inf.ed.ac.uk/wmagdy/) and [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/).
+I am a postdoctoral researcher at MBZUAI, working on cultural alignment with [Fajri Koto](https://www.fajrikoto.com).
+I have recently defended my PhD at the University of Edinburgh, which was done under the supervision of [Walid Magdy](https://homepages.inf.ed.ac.uk/wmagdy/) and [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/).
-I am currently studying the variation across and between the Arabic dialects, their mutual intelligibility, and the implications of this variation on the creation of multi-dialect Arabic datasets.
+My PhD focused on studying the variation across and between the Arabic dialects, their mutual intelligibility, and the implications of this variation on the creation of multi-dialect Arabic datasets.

 Feel free to ping me if you are interested in discussing ideas related to the following interests, and/or collaborating on that!